grafana/plugin-tools/docusaurus/docs/tutorials/build-a-panel-plugin.md

 const { data } = props;
 ```

-`data.series` contains the series returned from a data source query.
+The `data.series` contains the series returned from a data source query.
 Each series is represented as a data structure called _data frame_.
 A data frame resembles a table, where data is stored by columns, or _fields_, instead of rows.
 Every value in a field share the same data type, such as string, number, or time.

 Here's an example of a data frame with a time field, `Time`, and a number field, `Value`: